hadrienj/hadrienj.github.io/_posts/2018-08-27-Preprocessing-for-deep-learning.md

 Whitening or sphering data means that we want to transform it in a way to have a covariance matrix that is the identity matrix (1 in the diagonal and 0 for the other cells; [more details on the identity matrix](https://hadrienj.github.io/posts/Deep-Learning-Book-Series-2.3-Identity-and-Inverse-Matrices/)).
 It is called whitening in reference to white noise.

-Whitening is a bit more complicated but we now have all the tools that we need to do it.
+We now have all the tools that we need to do it.
 It involves the following steps:

     1- Zero-center the data
     2- Decorrelate the data